 While the Central Wisconsin region has followed trends toward greater employment in technology and service-based employment, blue-collar jobs still make up a substantial percentage of positions (nearly 50% in the 15-minute drive time area).
+Manufacturing remains strong in spite workers and households more broadly.
+This indicates that while economic shocks like the mill closure were certainly felt at the acute local level, it appears macroeconomic factors are most responsible for any lingering uncertainty amongst both firms and households in the Wisconsin Rapids area.

-Manufacturing remains strong despite shocks from closures and consolidation in the paper industry.
-While paper manufacturing remains a strong sector, the longer-term decline is important to watch.
+of shocks from closures and consolidation in the paper industry.
+While paper manufacturing remains a strong sector, the longer term decline is important to watch.
 By 2020, the Wisconsin Rapids metro dropped from second to fourth in total papermaking employment by metro area in the nation compared to the previous decade.